Freexan/Freexan/README.md

 ## 🧑‍💻 About Me

-I'm Chykalo Oleksandr.
-As a backend developer, I'm always eager to create something new and explore innovative approaches.
-Currently studying at Akademia Finansów i Biznesu Vistula in Warsaw, I love collaborating on open-source projects and continually expanding my skills.
-In my free time, I enjoy playing chess♟️
+I'm Chykalo Oleksandr, a backend developer passionate about building new things and exploring innovative approaches.
+Currently, I'm studying at Akademia Finansów i Biznesu Vistula in Warsaw.
+In my free time, I enjoy playing chess♟️.
+I strive to be a "lazy" programmer

 ## 🔧 Tech Stack